The Evolution of Predictive Text: Smarter AI Keyboards in 2025

 • Future developments include gesture integration, better accessibility features, and deeper app integration

 Remember when predictive text was just that annoying feature that would suggest "duck" when you meant something else entirely?
-Those days are long gone.
-In 2025, AI keyboards have transformed how we communicate on our devices through remarkable advancements in predictive text technology.
+Those days feel like ancient history now.
+As we move through 2026, AI keyboards have fundamentally reshaped how we communicate on our devices—and honestly, it's hard to imagine going back to the old way of doing things.

 From Word Prediction to Mind Reading: The Evolution of Predictive Text